artisansdk/cqrs/readme.md

 `ArtisanSdk\CQRS\Concerns\Queues` is a wrapper trait for Laravel compatibility of making an event or command behave like a queued job.
 It also lets the command interact with the command much like a queued job can.
-The intended use for this trait is to make the class it is used on a queuable job.
+The intended use for this trait is to make the class it is used on a queueable job.
 See Laravel's documentation on how to customize properties such as `$connection`, `$queue`, and `$delay` or to perform chaining of commands as queued jobs.